suri-codes/personal_website/src/content/blog/02-GasGasGas/index.md

 - Character Break = `0`

 But to test how well our encoding performs, we need a test message.
-Since I didnt feel like doing an arduous amound of testing, I figured a good test would be a string that contains all letters of the alphabet, with copies of each letter corresponding to its usuage.
+Since I didnt feel like doing an arduous amound of testing, I figured a good test would be a string that contains all letters of the alphabet, with multiples of each letter corresponding to its usage in the english language.
 It ends up looking like this:

 ```
 EEEEEEEEEEEEE